-If you need help with your writing, join one of our two writers workshops in 2017
+If you need help with your writing, join our writers workshop in 2018

 Our workshops combine lectures from guest speakers – providing you with literary interaction with several published authors.
-There will also be time for relaxation by the beautiful swimming pool or discovery and solitude from a walk in the nearby woods.
+There will also be some time for relaxation in Florence in the evenings.

 However, you will be expected to work intensively, spending the morning in lectures, writing in the afternoon, gaining feedback from your tutors and through interaction with your group.

 The idea is to aid you to advance own project.

 Our goal is that you leave with a sense of accomplishment and a continued desire to master the art of writing.